Scarborough Advises Anti-Maskers To Stay Away From Blenders: 'You Can't Handle It'

-Category: World Politics Hits: 3Joe Scarborough is really pissed off at the stubborn contingent of Trump-believing anti-maskers in the Republican party.
+Category: World Politics Hits: 5Joe Scarborough is really pissed off at the stubborn contingent of Trump-believing anti-maskers in the Republican party.
 "Republicans are not just fighting distancing.
 Trump supporters, people who are still in that personality cult, aren't just saying masks are no good.
 In fact, they spread disease!" he said, incredulous.
 "Come on, stay away from household appliances.
 Stay away from the blender. you're not meant for it.
 But it's now vaccines.
 They've now moved on to vaccines.
 And you have Donald Trump -- it's all because of me but you don't have to take the vaccine.
 But half of Americans, half of people who supported Donald Trump don't want to take the vaccine.
 He's come out a couple of times and say, yeah, you should take the vaccine, I got one.
 "He's not showing any leadership.
 But why would he show leadership?
 He's never shown leadership.
 And instead, you have these anti-science people who are not only bashing the vaccine, but are also saying, no, you know what, we need to make sure that nobody in America knows who took the vaccine and who didn't take -- wrong! wrong!
 Hey, you know what?
 You know what?
 You missed the stop.
 The train left the station," he taunted.

 Read more https://crooksandliars.com/2021/03/scarborough-advises-anti-maskers-stay-away